 India’s Companies Act, 2013

 Over the last five (5) years, India has adopted a new company law regime under the Companies Act, 2013 (the “Act”) and the rules thereunder.
 Since its implementation, the Act has been amended once in 2015, and various clarifications and amendments have been issued to the rules by the Indian government.
+(Read our update on key amendments in 2015).
 However, many concerns relating to implementation of the Act remained unaddressed.

 On January 3, 2018, in response to feedback from stakeholders and sugesstions from the Companies Law Committee (constituted in 2015) and the Standing Committee on Finance, the Indian government has amended the Act by way of the Companies (Amendment) Act, 2018 (the “Amendment Act”).
 It must be noted that these amendments have not as yet been made effective, and the Indian government shall most likely also make consequential changes to the rules under the Act (as the rules have to be read in consonance with the Act).